The Digication Blog

 Boston University Uses Teamwork To Enhance Campus Connection

 She believes strongly in the powerful and lasting effects of teamwork.
 It is, therefore, not surprising that she declares that the team system is "best for learning and is best socially…” She explains that General Studies students have shared classes with students in different disciplines.
-This way, they get to know more about each other while faculty members also get to know their students.
+This way, they learn more about each other while faculty members also get to know their students.
 She further describes this system as “socially and intellectually cohesive.”

 The General Studies faculty forms teams of an average of 80 students who then take classes with the faculties in humanities, rhetoric, and social sciences in the freshman year.